-Objective 2.4 "Ensure employment promotion" attempts to curb on this weaknesses.
+Objective 2.4 "Ensure the promotion and creation of employment" attempts to curb on this weaknesses.

-Further Chapter 4 it is stated that "the nation must ensure that social and economic development programmes reach the poor and vulnerable" through "Social security and safety-nets - caring for those in need".
-Objectives 1.2 and 1.4 attempt to take care of this.
+Further Chapter 4 it is stated that "the nation must ensure that social and economic development programmes reach the poor and vulnerable" through "Social security and safety-nets.

-3.3.2 Linkage to NDP3
+3.3.2 Linkage to NDP4